gwannon/ideasRoleras/LaCola/TheQueue.md

 Roll 1d12, add the corresponding skill, and compare it with the roll of the group you are interacting with.
 In the event of a tie, the other group always wins.

-If your PFCs have good ideas when facing challenges that involve rolls, you can give them an advantage, which means they can roll 2d12 and keep whatever result they want.
+If your CPFs have good ideas when facing challenges that involve rolls, you can give them an advantage, which means they can roll 2d12 and keep whatever result they want.
 Using signable objects in rolls also gives you an advantage.
 The use of these objects can vary greatly, from including them as part of deals to throwing them in the air to distract people while you sneak in.

 ### Hopelessness